Lowclouds/logtag/README.md

 LogTag.areSet(tags...) ? console.log('useful info') : void 0;
 ```
 ### Specify a different log function
-From the command line, you can invoke ./node_modules/.bin/babel yourSrc --out-dir somepath to transform the files.

 If you configure the log function to be say, {logFn: 'myLogger'}, then you will get this, instead: